Burakkandemir10/Burakkandemir10/README.md

 I am a second-year Computer Programming student at Gazi University (GPA: 3.63).
 The two areas that interest me most in software development are **embedded systems** and the **gaming industry**.

 Currently, I am heavily focused on **embedded systems** and actively learning **C/C++**.
-Alongside this, I have a solid foundation in various programming languages and build small-scale projects using Unity and Android Studio.
+Alongside this, I have a solid foundation in various programming languages and build projects using Unity and Android Studio.

 ###  Tech Stack